pgagliar/Us_census_94_95/ReadMe.md

 - The wage per hour is multiplied by 100.

-- MSA:metropolitan statistical area (MSA) is a geographical region with a relatively high population density at its core and close economic ties throughout the area.
+- MSA: metropolitan statistical area (MSA) is a geographical region with a relatively high population density at its core and close economic ties throughout the area.

 ##1.
 First model:
 The columns with missing values are dropped: